sahlminkok/sahal-portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse.
+I would like to thank Microverse for their design inspiration.

 <!-- LICENSE -->